• Link to Facebook

 Call the number on your ID card and report the crash.
 Provide date, place, other drivers’ names, and hospital info.
 A claim number will follow.

-Your provider or you can send itemized bills, prescriptions, mileage logs, and wage statements.
+You or your provider can send itemized bills, prescriptions, mileage logs, and wage statements.
 Utah insurers must pay reasonable charges within 30 days of receiving proof.

 If a doctor says you cannot work, your employer should supply a written wage history.
 PIP reimburses up to 85% of gross weekly pay, capped by policy limits.